After a decade of practicing SEO and following some constant principles, I have felt that it might be a time to write an article about them.

 So what businesses usually do, is searching for cheap content writers that are often pitching their services as copywriting.
 That content often won’t be read.
 That’s ok.
 A Copywriter’s content won’t be read either by most people.
 But they will generate a huge difference in sales, and the Copywriter’s content will provide hugely better UX, which is ultimately dancing with SEO.

-There is a flow in both of them: neither is an expert in the company’s niche, and neither is a voice of the company.
+There is a flaw in both of them: neither is an expert in the company’s niche, and neither is a voice of the company.
 Sure, they can write in the name of the alleged voice, but this pretending is not as nearly as effective as the real, live company’s face.
-A one that is turned into a star by smart PR.
+A one that is turned into a star by smart PR (Public Relations).
 The one that extends its EAT to the company and its website.

 Once the person is trained, an SEO should constantly provide new topics with pre-researched keywords, headings and the content structure to write around.
 People start to have fun with this approach.
 This is similar to a great coach that only asks questions, and the person already has all the answers.